20 Perfect Weekend Getaways

 A simple Kansas truth: You'll never see the same prairie sky twice.
 On a perfect autumn day, wispy clouds streak across a cerulean canvas.
 Come summer, storms arrive, and lightning zigzags through the thunderheads.
 But then the sun returns, rising above the horizon like a crimson dinner plate.
 The Flint Hills offer some of the Midwest's best bird-watching, but make sure to put down the binoculars and admire the biggest, prettiest sky this side of heaven.
 You can experience the Flint Hills along hiking, biking and driving routes; ranch bed and breakfasts offer trail rides, and two outfitters lead wagon treks through the grasslands.

 Crowds gather every day at noon to see the Milwaukee Art Museum flap its 217-foot sun-shading "wings," like a mechanical bird silently taking flight.
-Check out the 20,000-strong collection of fine art, and then head to the funky Third Ward district for gallery hopping.
+Check out the fine art collection, and then head to the funky Third Ward district for gallery hopping.
 Summer festivals happen almost every weekend, so complete your trip with live music, beer and a classic Wisconsin brat.

 - Photo courtesy of @brianpodolsky via Instagram